The store will not work correctly in the case when cookies are disabled.

 Oxeye Sunflower

-Oxeye sunflower is a starburst yellow wildflower that adores a spot in the sun.
+The oxeye sunflower is a starburst yellow wildflower that adores a spot in the sun.
 The nickname ‘false sunflower’ may not be the most flattering, but they certainly stand their own ground with their lemon-yellow blooms.
 Again, bees favour this wildflower for its easy access and sweet scent.

-If you’d like to have these wildflowers in your garden and attract more bees, why not try our Bees Please wildflower mix!
+If you’d like to have these wildflowers in your garden and attract more bees, why not try our Bees Please wildflower mix?